Learn about opioid addiction and abuse

 As for the euphoric effects, the first time always lasts the longest—possibly four to five hours, depending on the route of administration and drug of use.
 As tolerance develops, the effects last shorter and shorter, dropping down to less than one hour.

-How much Opioids can I take before I risk overdosing?
+How many opioids can I take before risking overdose?

 Overdose can occur when person takes more than the prescribed amount of medication.
 There is no set amount, because the maximum dose depends on a person’s tolerance, frequency of use, and personal metabolism, not to mention the dosage and strength of the drug in question.